pchristensen/pchristensen-dotfiles/emacs.d/elpa/magit-20140807.909/README.md

 (require 'magit)
 ```

+If you are using an Emacs version before 24.3, then you also have to
+install `cl-lib` and tell `make` as well as Emacs where to find it.

-To view available make targets:
+To view available make targets use:

 ```sh
 $ make help